arkCyber/AuroraExt/docs/connection-issue.md

 ### Solutions

-Since Ollama has connection issues when directly accessed from the browser extension, Page Assist rewrites the request headers to make it work.
+Since Ollama has connection issues when directly accessed from the browser extension, Aurora rewrites the request headers to make it work.
 However, automatic rewriting of headers only works on `http://127.0.0.1:*` and `http://localhost:*` URLs.
 To resolve the connection issue, you can try the following solutions:

-1. Go to Page Assist and click on the `Settings` icon.
+1. Go to Aurora and click on the `Settings` icon.

 2. Click on the `Ollama Settings` tab.